 4. Shopify Polaris Design System

 Shopify’s Polaris Design System was created to help its designers and developers create consistent user experiences for merchants using the company’s e-commerce platform.
-The system includes fundamental guidance on visual styles, reusable components, named tokens, and hundreds of interface icons to streamline the design and development process.
+The system includes fundamental guidance on visual styles, reusable components, named design tokens, and hundreds of interface icons to streamline the design and development process.

 Polaris includes extensive documentation that covers every possible component within the Shopify admin application.
 It offers guidance on illustrations, interaction states, data visualization, spacing, and many other important components.
 Shopify also provides a component UI kit and style libraries for designers and coded React components for developers.

 Accessibility is central to Polaris and serves as part of its core principles: universal design and inclusivity.
 Using the system’s components as-is ensures WCAG compliance and support of assistive technology, such as support for low vision, color blindness, and screen readers.

 5. Atlassian Design System

 Atlassian’s Design System is an end-to-end framework that encompasses guidelines for color, iconography, typography, content, and brand.
 It’s created around the company’s well-defined design principles, including trust forged in every interaction, connection through collaboration, and guided mastery.

 Created primarily for the company, Atlassian’s design system demonstrates a middle ground between systems made by smaller companies, such as Mailchimp’s pattern library, and those published by large organizations, such as Carbon and Material.
 It’s robust and packed with numerous resources and guidance, but every element is designed to reflect the Atlassian brand.